Skip to content

 Retinoids are divided into 3 classes for buying purposes

-Does Retinol Packaging matter?
+Does Retinol Packaging Matter?

 Retinol packaging is literally everything, Air Exposure means Retinol death.
 We don’t want that pls!